alteryx/featuretools/docs/source/resources/usage_tips/glossary.rst

         Equivalent to a row in a relational database.
 Each entity has many instances, and each instance has a value for each variable and feature defined on the entity.

     target dataframe
-        The entity on which we will be making a features for.
+        The dataframe on which we will be making a features for.

     parent entity
         An entity that is referenced by another entity via relationship.
 The "one" in a one-to-many relationship.